Grigory Chukhray: Early life

 Grigory Chukhray was born in Melitopol (modern-day Zaporizhzhia Oblast of Ukraine) to Red Army soldiers Naum Zinovievich Rubanov and Claudia Petrovna Chukhray.
 He was of Ukrainian origin.
 His parents divorced when he was three years old.
-He was raised by a stepfather, Pavel Antonovich Litvinenko, the head of kolkhoz.
+He was raised by a stepfather, Pavel Antonovich Litvinenko, the head of a kolkhoz.
 His mother Claudia Chukhray took an active part in the collectivization and dekulakization of the Ukrainian SSR, then worked as an investigation officer at militsiya.

-In 1939, he was drafted to the army.
-A decorated veteran of World War II, Chukhray's wartime experiences profoundly affected him and the majority of his films.
-He served in the 229th separate communications battalion of the 134th Infantry Division (later part of the 19th Army).
+In 1939, Chukhray was drafted into the military where he became a decorated World War II veteran.
+His wartime experiences profoundly affected him and the majority of his films.
+He served in the 229th communications battalion of the 134th Infantry Division (later part of the 19th Army).
 He fought at the Southern, Stalingrad and Don Fronts.
 From 1943 on, he served in airborne troops at the 1st, 2nd and 3rd Ukrainian Fronts and took part in operation "Dnipro Troopers".
 He was wounded three times.
 In 1944, he joined the Communist Party.